crmathieu/daq/README.md

 ```

 A data packet payload has a default length of 256 bytes and therefore can hold up to 256 / 16 = **16** datapoints.
 Since the vehicle needs to send more datapoints than a packet can hold, the vehicle data muxer will automatically take car of breaking down the whole set of datapoints though multiple packets.
-It is also possible to create longer packets to hold more datapoints by changing in the file _daq/packages/data/packet.go_ the value of the constant **PACKET_PAYLOAD_LENGTH** to a multiple of 256.
+It is also possible to create longer packets to hold more datapoints by changing the value of the constant **PACKET_PAYLOAD_LENGTH** to a multiple of 256 in the file _daq/packages/data/packet.go_.

 ### Ground station